tremaynerod/slush-react-quick-kit/README.md

 # Getting Started
 ***

+1. npm install -g slush

-1. npm install -g slush-react-quick-kit
+2. npm install -g slush-react-quick-kit

-2. mkdir new-project-folder && cd new-project-folder
+3. mkdir new-project-folder && cd new-project-folder

-3. slush react-quick-kit
+4. slush react-quick-kit

+5. npm start

 ***
 This generator will generate example code by default unless you specifiy in the prompt not to (type n for no)